anilvem1/LAMoveCRMAttachmentsToBlob/README.md

 <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-### Note: If CRM version is 9.0 and later, please do the below
+#### Note: If CRM version is 9.0 and later, please do the below

-- After successful deployment, open Logic App Code view
+- After successful deployment, open Logic App (LA-MoveCRMEmailByDate-AttachmentsToBlob) Code view
 - Replace the text 'json(items('For_each')?['attachmentid'])' with this value 'items('For_each')?['attachmentid']'
 - Save Logic App defintion